 Treating Macular Degeneration

 Once diagnosed, Dr. Gordon says there are various treatment options.
-Vitamins containing a high dose of antioxidants and zinc are recommended for intermediate stage dry AMD.
+Vitamins containing a high dose of antioxidants and zinc are recommended for intermediate-stage dry AMD.
 Your eye care professional will determine whether your macular degeneration is in the intermediate stage, and will make the recommendation to use these vitamins.
-The wet form of macular degeneration is treated using intravitreal injection of anti VEGF drugs that are given every 4-8 weeks for an average of 2 years or more.
-These anti VEGF meds include an off label drug called Avastin, and 2 FDA approved drugs namely, Lucentis and Eylea.
+The wet form of macular degeneration is treated using intravitreal injections of anti-VEGF drugs that are given every 4-8 weeks for an average of 2 years or more.
+These anti-VEGF meds include an off-label drug called Avastin, and 2 FDA-approved drugs namely, Lucentis and Eylea.
 Numerous research studies are underway for new drugs to treat wet and dry macular degeneration.
-“We are constantly looking for more efficacious and permanent treatment regimen,” states Dr. Gordon, who oversees and directs the macular degeneration studies at Specialty Eye Institute.
+“We are constantly looking for more efficacious and permanent treatment regimens,” states Dr. Gordon, who oversees and directs the macular degeneration studies at Specialty Eye Institute.

-While rarely resulting in total blindness, the potential significant visual disability caused by macular degeneration can be life altering.
+While rarely resulting in total blindness, the potentially significant visual disability caused by macular degeneration can be life-altering.
 Its negative effect on our central vision (crucial for everyday activities), further showcases the importance of regular exams especially as we age.
-Our team of ophthalmologists offer innovative macular degeneration treatments to help preserve or improve your vision.
-In addition, our staff of doctors provide other types of eye care solutions such as cataract eye surgery, refractive lens exchange treatments, and LASIK surgery.
+Our team of ophthalmologists offers innovative macular degeneration treatments to help preserve or improve your vision.
+In addition, our staff of doctors provides other types of eye care solutions such as cataract eye surgery, refractive lens exchange treatments, and LASIK surgery.
 Give our team of ophthalmologists and optometrists a call by phone at (877) 852-8463 to book an appointment.
-Our doctors may perform a variety of tests to diagnose macular degeneration.
+Our doctors may perform a variety of tests to diagnose dry and wet macular degeneration.